ifm/nexxT/README.md

 ## Current Status

 The current status is still in an early phase.
 We use the framework in newer projects, but there is still the chance for API-breaking changes.
-Documentation is pretty poor at the moment.
-It is planned to come up with some example use cases.
+Some aspects like error handling are still a little rough.